EQWorks/flaat-sdk-ios/README.md

 * periodic downloading of new reports from ***Flaat*** servers and checking user's risk status by matching reports with TCNs received from other devices
 * uploading anonymous infection reports to ***Flaat*** servers which will be received by other users and analyzed locally on each device

-## Example

-To run the example `FlaatDemo` project, clone the repo, and run `pod install` from the Example directory first.

 ## Installation

 Importing with Cocoapods supported, however the framework hasn't been published to Cocoapods registry yet.